JoyZadan/html-css-portfolio-project/README.md

     * Tested the JavaScript code snippet on jslint.com and found errors because they do not test for arrow function (ES6).

 11. Added favicon to satisfy error warnings on Chrome DevTools console.
+12. The navbar jumps slightly when hovering on the client login link.
+This was fixed by changing the padding sizes to be the same on normal state and on hover.
+13. The backs and faces/ fronts of the flipcards on the services page were not aligned.
+The bug was caused by a 1rem padding on the media queries for min-280px screen sizes.
+This was fixed by deleting the errant 1rem padding.

+### Validation Results
 The W3C Markup Validator and the W3C CSS Validator were used to test and validate every all six pages of the Train in XR site project to ensure that there were no syntax errors in the code.
 Chrome's Lighthouse DevTool was also used to test for Performance, Accessibility, Best Practices and SEO.
 * W3C Markup Validator - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjoyzadan.github.io%2Fhtml-css-portfolio-project%2F) ![Test_Results](assets/images/validation/HTML_Validator.png)
 * W3C CSS Validator - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjoyzadan.github.io%2Fhtml-css-portfolio-project%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) ![Test_Results](assets/images/validation/CSS_Validator.png)